underscoreio/underscoreio/src/html/_posts/2016-10-11-twenty-two.md

 <console>:7: error: Implementation restriction: case classes cannot have more than 22 parameters.
 ```

-It was pretty easy to run into this limitation when modelling JSON using case classes.
+It was pretty easy to run into this limitation when modelling JSON or mapping large database tables using case classes.
-Another situation would be when mapping large relational database tables into case classes.

-So it's great that the restriction was lifted.
+So it's great that the restriction was relaxed in Scala 2.11.
-It was lifted for some common cases, but not universally removed.
+However, while the 22 limit was lifted for some common cases, it was not universally removed.

 ## What is a Case Class?

 To understand where the 22 limit still exists,
 we need to take a look at what a case class gives us.
 Let's start with a small case class:

 ```scala